Let me share with you my thriftiest shopping tip, that you’ll love.

 My favourite thriftiest shopping tip ever is in summer to head to eBay* and search for winter specific goods I know I’m going to need later in the year.
 Yes, winter, you read that correctly!
 If you want to be super thrifty you have to think out of season.

 My brain is not in winter mode right now.
-It’s filled with thoughts of fixing up our garden, and trips to the beach and barbecues and sunny ferry rides to Millport.
-But what I will do over the next couple of weeks is sit down and have a quick think to see if there is anything that I know needs replacing in time for next winter.
+It’s filled with thoughts of fixing up our garden.
+Trips to the beach.
+And barbecues and sunny ferry rides to Millport.
+But what I will do over the next couple of weeks is sit down and have a quick think to see if there is anything that I know will need replacing in time for next winter.

-When you’re bidding on items the majority of people aren’t looking to buy right now because of the warm weather and summer holidays, the price is considerably lower than when you’re trying to buy, say a winter coat in November.
-You’re bidding against less people and more likely to get the items you want at the lowest possible price.
+When you’re bidding on items the majority of people aren’t looking to buy right now because of the warm weather and summer holidays, the price is considerably lower.
+This is compared to when you’re trying to buy, say a winter coat in November.
+Right now you’re bidding against fewer people and more likely to get the items you want at the lowest possible price.